The Pulse of Ecstasy

 ecstasy → satisfaction → integration → deepened belonging → renewed longing, with expanded capacity for ecstasy.

-Ecstatic states align us with the oscillating systems that shape the cosmos: neural firing, cardiac variability, ecological cycles, cosmic microwave background rhythms.
-This is a recalibration to the pulse of the universe.
+This rhythm aligns us with the oscillating systems that shape the cosmos: neural firing, cardiac variability, ecological cycles, cosmic microwave background rhythms.
+It is a recalibration to the pulse of the universe.